cheng-01037/Self-supervised-Fewshot-Medical-Image-Segmentation/README.md

 This code is based on vanilla [PANet](https://github.com/kaixin96/PANet) (ICCV'19) by [Kaixin Wang](https://github.com/kaixin96) et al. The data augmentation tools are from Dr. [Jo Schlemper](https://github.com/js3611)

-### Contacts:

-Please email to c.ouyang@imperial.ac.uk for questions and information.